What is Chicago HOPES for Kids?

 What is the time commitment and requirements to volunteer?

-We ask our volunteers to commit to our two-hour program on your chosen day of each week for the entirety of the program.
-So you choose your site, your day of the week, and you commit to that shelter and the children at your site.
-You are required to partake in your orientation, training, on site-orientation and pass a background check prior to volunteering.
+We ask our volunteers to commit to a two-hour program for the entirety of the program.
+You choose your site, your day of the week, and you commit to that shelter and the children at your site.
+Before volunteering, we require you participate in orientation, training, on site-orientation and pass a background check.

 What happens if I can’t make a day?